 Golden, egg-rich challah makes the most decadent French toast, since it really soaks up the custard and adds a richness of its own.
-And, because the entire dish can be assembled the night before it’s popped into the oven, it’s the ideal dish for serving brunch to a house full of guests.
+And, because the entire dish can be assembled the night before it’s popped into the oven, it’s the ideal dish for an easy brunch.

 Meyer Lemon French Toast